 Furthermore, the Project will not impact plants or wildlife found in the desert.
 As confirmed by the project’s environmental impact report, groundwater at Cadiz is generally more than 100 feet below the surface, which is too deep for plants or animals to access.
 In other areas where groundwater may be closer to the surface, the groundwater is far too salty to support life.
 Instead, according to the U.S. Geological Survey (USGS), desert plants and wildlife, like the desert tortoise, depend on water from precipitation.

 Q. Will the Project reduce water levels in other private wells?

-A. Most of the area’s private wells are located at higher points in elevation and draw water before it reaches the alluvial aquifer system at the Project area.
-As a result, other private wells are not expected to be affected by the Water Project.
-Water levels may fluctuate closer to the project area and operations could lead to fluctuations (both up and down) in nearby wells.
-To ensure that the Project does not impact private wells, any well owner can be monitored by the Project’s groundwater management plan at no cost.
-The monitoring features will quickly identify and address any indications of negative impacts to well levels and under the terms of the County’s pumping permit, these impacts would be mitigated. <back>
+A: Most of the area’s private wells are located at higher points in elevation and draw water before it reaches the alluvial aquifer system at the Project area.
+As a result, other private wells are not expected to be affected by the Project.
+To further ensure that the Project does not impact private wells, any well owner can be included in the Project’s groundwater monitoring plan, which will quickly identify any unexpected impacts to well levels and allow for mitigation of those impacts.

 Q. Will Project operations increase dust in the area?